 In addition to the insulin cartridge, the pump also contains a tiny computer, which allows it to be programmed, a motor, which pushes insulin out of the cartridge and into the body, and a battery, which must be changed periodically.
 The pump is worn outside the body and is generally clipped to a belt or carried in a pocket or special pump pouch.

-Attached to the pump is a length of tubing, through which the insulin flows from pump to body, and the infusion set: a small insulin needle or Teflon cannula that is inserted just below the skin and taped securely in place.
+Attached to most types of pump is a length of tubing, through which the insulin flows from pump to body, and the infusion set: a small insulin needle or Teflon cannula that is inserted just below the skin and taped securely in place.
 The infusion set must be changed every second or third day to prevent infection.
 The new set is inserted into a different site on the body.

 The pump is intended to be used 24 hours a day.
 A small amount of insulin is given continually (the “basal rate“), according to a programmed plan unique to each pump user.
 This insulin keeps blood glucose in the desired range between meals and overnight.
 When food is eaten, the user programs the pump to deliver a “bolus” of insulin that is matched to the amount of food that will be consumed.
 It’s important for prospective pump users to realize that the pump does not measure blood glucose levels, nor does it program itself.
 The user must do these tasks.